ZackCipolletta/Eau-Claires-Salon.Solution/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Open MySQL Workbench, under the administration tab of the navigator click the link named "Data Import/Restore' under the 'Management' heading.
-Select the option to 'Import from Self-Contained File'.
-Then use the file picker to navigate to the directory for this project and select the folder named 'Production Database', open the file in that folder.
-In MySQL Workbench under the section named 'Default Schema to be Imported To', create a New schema and give it a name.
-Click the 'Start Import' button.